manuito/robot-small/README.md

 ### Support for extension

 A 5v compliant Serial port is available through a groove connector.
-The idea is to program and add later a Serial Camera Kit, and make the robot able to take pictures (and maybe to display a low FPS real time rendering of what it is able to see)
+The idea is to program and add later a Serial Camera Kit, and make the robot able to take pictures (and maybe to display a low FPS real time rendering of what it is able to see).
+Integration was a bit complicated with the small space and the fact I used a proto board for support (so with many wires to link everything together), but result is OK.

 ### Power management

 Various power are managed :
 * VIN => The bateries direct output.
-Can be from 4 x 0.9 v (empty NiCad bateries) to 4 * 1.5 v (new AA bateries).
+Can be somewhere between 4 x 0.9 v (empty NiCad bateries) and 4 * 1.5 v (new AA bateries).
 * VCC 5V => VIN regulated by a pololu step-up step-down board.
 * VCC 3.3V => D1 Mini (ESP8266) operating voltage + IO level.
 Provided by the D1 Mini regulator

 Available power is different on each source : VIN has max power (whatever the batteries can handle), 5V is from 0.500A to 1A.
 Most of the time it will be somewhere between 0.500 and 0.700A.
-3.3v is very weak : arround 200mA
+3.3v is very weak : arround 200mA (provided by D1 Mini board)

 How it is distributed :
 * VIN provided to regulator + Motor VIN in the motor driver
-* VCC 5V provided to D1 Mini VIN + a Level shifter V High + The RGB Band VIN
+* VCC 5V provided by regulator to D1 Mini VIN + a Level shifter V High + The RGB Band VIN + Serial port VCC
 * VCC 3.3V is provided by the D1 Mini to the level shifter low V and to the motor driver input voltage IN

 ### Use of the level shifter